-In 2020, the Company has written-off portion of CWTs and FWVs totaling to ₱495,158, recorded as part of loss on asset written off under "Selling, general and administrative expenses" (see Note 27).
+During the year, the Company has written-off portion of CWTs and FWVs totaling to ₱495,158, recorded as part of loss on asset written off under "Selling, general and administrative expenses" (see Note 27).

 10. NON-CURRENT ASSETS HELD FOR SALE